miguelkjesus/mcbe-better-dynamic-properties/README.md

 ### DynamicProperty.set()

-A wide variety of types can be set, since under the hood, everything is encoded into JSON strings.
+A wide variety of types can be set, since under the hood, everything is serialized into JSON strings.

 ```ts
 import { DynamicProperty } from "@mhesus/better-dynamic-properties";